lochlynlaskowski/Telco_classification_project/README.md

 - Live Presentation

-**Data Dictionary**

 **Execuitve Summary**
+- Key Findings: Drivers of churn are family types, payment type, fiber optic internet, and add-on services.

+- Multiple models were created, fit, and evaluated.
+    - Logistic Regression was chosen as the best model as its accuracy was above baseline and the recall rate was the highest of all the other models.
+This model performed at 75% accuracy with a recall rate of 79% on the positive case.

+- Recommendations:
+- Offer senior citizen discounts
+- strategize marketing to younger families
+- discourage use of electronic checks (incenvtivize other payment options)
+- offer discounts for bundled add-on services with Fiber Optic internet.

+- Next Steps: Additional evaluation on fiber optic internet.

 **Plan**
  - Questions to answer:
     - Does contract type matter?
     - Do those that churn pay more?
-     - Does family type matter?
+    - Does family type drive churn rates?
+        -Explore gender, senior citizens, customers with dependents and partners.
     - Does payment type matter?
-     - Do phone services affect churn?
-Internet services?
+    - Does phone type or internet type lead to churn?
-     - Do add-on services affect churn?
+    - How do add-on services affect churn?

 **Acquire**
 - utlize acquire.get_telco_data() to gain acces to the telco dataset.